-After a tumultuous year during the pandemic, 2021 saw global economies slowly bouncing back but with a markedly different business landscape in virtually all industries.
-There was a massive surge in eCommerce and social commerce resulting in a paradigm shift.
+After a tumultuous year during the pandemic, 2022 saw global economies slowly bouncing back but with a markedly different business landscape in virtually all industries.
+There was a massive surge in eCommerce and social commerce between 2020 and 2021, resulting in a paradigm shift.
 People felt safer shopping from the confines of their homes and soon many realized that this saves them considerable time, effort, and even money.

 - 5G connectivity will enable XR experiences across connected devices